FK Željezničar Sarajevo: Željezničar – Borac Banja Luka rivalry

 Also another notable rivalry started to shape in recent years.
 Since the season 2008–09, the time when Borac started to be standard in the Premier League once again, a great rivalry started to develop between the two teams.
 Starting from the 2009–10 season the two teams mainly competed against each other for one of the titles (the league title or national cup) and even the attendance almost got on pair with the Sarajevo derby.
 The rivalry also has a root in the fact that Sarajevo and Banja Luka are, by a good margin, the two biggest cities in Bosnia and Herzegovina, the first being also the capital of the whole country while the second takes the role as the de facto capital of Republika Srpska entity.
-Since independence of Bosnia and Herzegovina the teams met each other 22 times (6 of which are in national cup), although they played the first time against each other in 1947 Yugoslav Cup.
-In those 22 matches, Željezničar won 12 times, while Borac managed to win 7 times, with 3 matches ending in a draw.
-The goal difference is 31:19 in favor of Željezničar (Not including results from 2015 to 2016 season).

 Kit manufacturers

 Club seasons

 FK Željezničar Sarajevo is the most decorated club from Bosnia and Herzegovina having won six Bosnian Cups, six Bosnian Premier League titles, three Bosnian Supercups and one Yugoslav First League title.